 What to Avoid at Aldi: Soda

-Of course Aldi wants to corner the market on soda.
+Of course Aldi wants to corner the market on soda, especially this time of year.
 It's a huge, profitable sector of the supermarket business, and Aldi is skilled at mimicking brand lines and labels.

-Aldi even carries a wide lineup of Coca-Cola products at reasonable prices.
-But proceed with caution in this area of the store: the knockoffs aren't great tasting.
+Aldi even carries a wide lineup of Coca-Cola products at prices about par with supermarkets, including Walmart (both had 2-liter bottles of Coke for $2.14).
+But proceed with caution in this area of the store: the knockoffs aren't great-tasting.
 And if you're leaning toward the brand-name Coke products, you'll likely do better, especially in the warmer months, at conventional supermarkets.
 Soda is heavily discounted and manufacturer coupons are typically flush in the summer.

 What to Avoid at Aldi: Deodorant

 Buying deodorant at Aldi didn't pass our sniff test.
-Selection was thin, and, going against the grain of the Aldi model, there were only national brands available.
-And you can often score a better price on those national brands at a drugstore by combining manufacturers' coupons with loyalty deals (think: CVS's ExtraCare program or Walgreens' Balance Rewards program, both free to join).
+Selection was thin, and, going against the grain of the Aldi model, there were only national brands available (Old Spice and Secret, for example).
+And you can often score a better price on those national brands at a drugstore by combining manufacturers' coupons with loyalty deals (think: CVS's ExtraCare program or Walgreens' myWalgreens program, both free to join).
+I often get unexpected $3 and $4 coupons when I put in my myWalgreens number, and CVS is always generous with the discounts.

 What to Avoid at Aldi: Paper Products

-Say no to store-brand napkins and paper towels from Aldi, says Livesey.
-Paper products from Aldi's Boulder line can feel flimsier than national brands, and sales and coupons can make national brands including Bounty competitive in price.
+Skip store-brand napkins and paper towels from Aldi, experts say.
+Paper products from Aldi's Boulder line can feel flimsier than national brands, and sales and coupons at other supermarkets can make national brands including Bounty competitive in price.
 Even without a sale, we found comparable rolls of paper towels selling for the same price at Target and Aldi.

-"Paper products are not always less expensive [at Aldi]," agrees Fobes.
+"Paper products are not always less expensive [at Aldi]," says Fobes.
 "You may find a better deal and quality at the big-box stores."

 What to Avoid at Aldi: Shampoo

 Don't get yourself in a lather over buying shampoo at Aldi.
-Like deodorant, selection is limited to a few national brands.
+Like deodorant, selection is limited to a few national brands (Pantene, for example).
 You could do better with sales and coupons at your local drugstore.

 Alternatively, pick up shampoo in bulk for less at big-box retailers including Target and Walmart, or at a warehouse club such as Costco or BJ's.
 Big bottles of name brands including Pantene or Head & Shoulders can be found for $10 or less.